pjgg/ScalaPlayGound/AkkaSupervisor/README.md

 ![alt text]
 [AkkaMetricsTwo]

 Well and that it's all.
 Maybe you think that it's not too much,  or even that a docker image of Grafana and friends are not enough for a production environment (and I will be agree) but this is a start point.
-In my opinion a code instrumentation strategy it's not good for a high performance app.
+In my opinion a code instrumentation strategy it's not good enough for a high performance app.
 But for development it's a very good decision because help you to understand where your bottle necks are, and also if you are a akka/scala beginner then will help you to understand better how all of this stuff works.
 You could ask question to your self as, how many thread I am using?, heap size? number of queues(mailboxes) ...etc

 Well feel free to write down any question.